Summer Hair and scalp tips for men and women

 Depending on your hair type, texture and condition you may wish to consider avoiding hair care products which contain known ingredients (some forms of alcohol) which may be drying to some type, textures or condition of hair.

 10) Eat healthy, well-balanced meals.
 Everything you eat affects your body, including your hair.
-Fish is rich in omegas, and people who eat a lot of it often have silky, shiny hair
+Fish is rich in omegas, and people who eat a lot of it often have silky, shiny hair.
+Follow all hair and scalp tips to make your hair live longer.

 The Dubai Hair Doctor all rights reserved